 - Screw the Rules, I'm Doing What's Right!: Ken.

 - Shouldn't We Be in School Right Now?: Caron is seven years old but is always fighting space escapades while she should be at school.
 Ken himself doesn't look more than about eleven or twelve.
 Their teacher and classmates do appear, however, and are usually victims of whatever that may happen.

-- Stock Dinosaurs: An episode opens with two of them fighting in a city, with the stock SKREEEONK.
+- Stock Dinosaurs: Episode 35 opens with two of them fighting in a city, with the stock SKREEEONK.
 Turns out this is part of a movie that Ken and co. are watching.

 - Viewers Are Goldfish: "Dynamite in the Brain" flashes back to a scene that occurred literally 30 seconds earlier.